Dušan Bajević: Omonia

 On 13 October 2010, Bajević signed a contract with Cypriot club Omonia, following the resignation of its predecessor Takis Lemonis.
 The coaching staff was also consisted of two training assistants, assistant coach Lysandros Georgamlis and physical fitness coach Dimitris Bourouzikas.
 The first game with Bajević sitting on the club's bench was scheduled on Monday, 18 October against Olympiakos Nicosia.

 Return to Greece: Atromitos

 On 2 June 2012, Bajević agreed on a two-year contract with Greek Cup finalist Atromitos.
-He came to replace Giorgos Donis who resigned some days before.
+He came to replace Georgios Donis who resigned some days before.
 The Bosnian coach returned to Greece after a year and a half in order to manage the fifth Greek club in his career.
 He resigned his post on 22 December 2012 following the third round elimination in the Greek Cup to second-tier Olympiacos Volos that progressed on away goals following the injury time equalizer by Añete.
 In the league, Atromitos was holding the 4th spot after 15 matches.